-(1) Effective rate necessary to pay DWA's estimated (projected) Allocated Table A Charges.
-See Table 6.

-(2) Includes discretionary reductions and charges for recovery of past shortfalls.

-(3) Recommended assessment rate based on two components: 1) State Water Project Table A water Allocation, and 2) Other Charges or Costs.

-(4) Assessments Estimated are based on applicable assessment rate and estimated assessable production from annual report for that year.

-(5) Assessments Levied are based on applicable assessment rate and actual assessable production, except for the previous year, current year, and subsequent years where amounts remain estimated.

-(6) Assessments Collected are based on payments made for Assessments Levied, except for the previous year, current year, and subsequent years where amounts remain estimated.

-(7) Assessments Delinquent are based on Assessments Levied less payments made.

-(8) Cumulative assessment balance to be used for future Delta improvements.
+- (1) Effective rate necessary to pay DWA's estimated (projected) Allocated Table A Charges.
+See Table 6. - (2) Administrative and operational costs of importing and recharging water from the Colorado River Aqueduct.
+Administrative and operational charges for importing water from the State Water Project are not included. - (3) Includes discretionary reductions and charges for recovery of past shortfalls. - (4) Recommended assessment rate based on two components: 1) State Water Project Table A water Allocation, and 2) Other Charges or Costs. - (5) Assessments Estimated are based on applicable assessment rate and estimated assessable production from annual report for that year. - (6) Assessments Levied are based on applicable assessment rate and actual assessable production, except for the previous year, current year, and subsequent years where amounts remain estimated. - (7) Assessments Collected are based on payments made for Assessments Levied, except for the previous year, current year, and subsequent years where amounts remain estimated. - (8) Assessments Delinquent are based on Assessments Levied less payments made. - (9) Cumulative assessment balance to be used for future Delta improvements.
 Estimates of future assessment rates may need to be adjusted in the future to accommodate unknown charges for expanded State Water Project Facilities.

-(9) For 2017/2018 and beyond, Assessments Estimated are based on Proposed Assessment Rate and Estimated Assessable Production.

-(10) Assessments Collected are estimated based on first and second quarters of assessment period.

-(11) Delinquent assessment is estimated based on first and second quarters of assessment period.

-(12) For 2021/2022 and beyond, Payments Made are estimated based on estimated allocated Table A charges.

-(13) Starting with 2020/2021, Garnet Hill Subarea is included in West White Water River Subbasin.

-(14) Including prior year DWR refunds/adjustments

-(15) Existing cumulative deficit in the Replenishment Assessment Account transferred to reserve account(s),

-(16) Incremented by \$20/Year through 2027/2028

-(17) 3.55% per year increase beginning 2028/2029 to reduce cumulate deficit to zero in 2036/2037
+(10) For 2017/2018 and beyond, Assessments Estimated are based on Proposed Assessment Rate and Estimated Assessable Production. - (11) Assessments Collected are estimated based on first and second quarters of assessment period.
+(12) Delinquent assessment is estimated based on first and second quarters of assessment period. - (13) For 2023/2024 and beyond, Payments Made are estimated based on estimated allocated Table A charges. - (14) Starting with 2020/2021, Garnet Hill Subarea is included in West White Water River Subbasin. - (15) Including prior year DWR refunds/adjustments - (16) Existing cumulative deficit in the Replenishment Assessment Account transferred to reserve account(s), - (17) Incremented by \$20/Year through 2032/2033 (18) These costs are unpredictable - (19) Total Payments includes payments for Net Surplus Water Costs (where known) and Operational Costs

 EXHIBIT 1

 DESERT WATER AGENCY

 GROUNDWATER WELL HYDROGRAPHS

 PALM SPRINGS SUBAREA OF WEST WHITEWATER RIVER SUBBASIN MANAGEMENT AREA

-GROUNDWAER REPLENISHMENT QUANTITIES AT WHITEWATER RIVER REPLENISHMENT FACILITY
+GROUNDWATER REPLENISHMENT QUANTITIES AT WHITEWATER RIVER REPLENISHMENT FACILITY

 EXHIBIT 2

 DESERT WATER AGENCY

 GROUNDWATER WELL HYDROGRAPHS

-SAN GORGONIO PASS SUBBASIN PORTION OF WEST WHITEWATER RIVER SUBBASIN MANAGEMENT AREA GROUNDWAER REPLENISHMENT QUANTITIES AT WHITEWATER RIVER REPLENISHMENT FACILITY
+SAN GORGONIO PASS SUBBASIN PORTION OF WEST WHITEWATER RIVER SUBBASIN MANAGEMENT AREA GROUNDWATER REPLENISHMENT QUANTITIES AT WHITEWATER RIVER REPLENISHMENT FACILITY

+EXHIBIT 3

-EXHIBIT 3 DESERT WATER AGENCY GROUNDWATER WELL HYDROGRAPHS
+DESERT WATER AGENCY

+GROUNDWATER WELL HYDROGRAPHS